Sidney Hayers

 Sidney Hayers (24 August 1921 – 8 February 2000) was a British film and television director, writer and producer.
+He has been called "perhaps the most under-rated British director of the 1960s."

+Biography

 Born in Edinburgh, Scotland, Hayers began his career as a film editor.
 Among the films he directed are Circus of Horrors (1960), the occult thriller Night of the Eagle (1962), a musical Three Hats for Lisa (1965), and the adventure films The Southern Star (1969) and The Trap (1966).
+He made a British kitchen sink drama with This is My Street but it made little impact.
+Filmink magazine argued, "If you don’t think critics make a difference, just ask Sidney Hayers," comparing him with Clive Donner who also made a movie for the same studio, Nothing but the Best..
+"Donner is no better director than Hayers, but he got the reviews [for Nothing But the Best] and was thus whisked off to Hollywood; Hayers toiled in B-land for the rest of his career."

 In British TV, his credits included The Persuaders! and The New Avengers; he later directed several American TV shows, including episodes of Magnum, P.I., The A-Team, Knight Rider, T. J. Hooker, Baywatch and The Famous Five.

 Hayers died of cancer in 2000 in Altea, Spain.
 His wife was the actress Erika Remberg.
-He had two children, Susan and Robert from his first marriage, to Patricia.
+He had two children from his first marriage, to Patricia.